BDC Hamburger Icon

 7. Consider how digital asset management will integrate with other systems.

-Small businesses utilize many systems and processes to accomplish their business goals.
+Small businesses use many systems and processes to accomplish their business goals.
 Be sure the DAM software you choose integrates well with the other systems your company uses.

 TipBottom line

-Selecting software compatibility with your customer relationship management or enterprise resource planning program can enhance the efficiency of your business by enabling you to access, edit, back up and monitor digital files and documents created within these programs.
+Select software that’s compatible with your customer relationship management or enterprise resource planning program.
+Doing so enables you to access, edit, back up and monitor the digital files and documents created within these programs.
+More efficient business operations will result.

 8. Implement digital asset management.